nojhan/flicksave/README.md

 - `--inkscape`: export a timestamped PNG of a watched SVG,
 - `--git`: commit the modifications of the watched file,
 - `--log`: print a message stating that the watched file was touched.
+- `--dbus`: send a notification to the system's D-Bus.

 You can pass multiple actions.
 For instance, you can both export a PNG and do a Git commit.